WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-06-Is-testing-bouncing.markdown

 Bottom line, I am seeing a bounce, and it seems to be happening for a reason.
 For all the positives of the current faster iteration practices, the zealous adoption of "fast first" dogma is leaving gaps.
-Problems are leaking throug,h creating wet spots on a floor that is weakening.
+Problems are leaking through, creating wet spots on a floor that is weakening.
 As some businesses are noticing, it is only a matter of time before something falls through that floor.